How to Pack for a Beach Vacation in JUST a Carry On

 You can also get a sturdier TSA-Approved clear quart size liquids case in lieu of a flimsy ziplock bag.
 It gives you more room, and I have been through the TSA PreCheck dozens of times and TSA has never had an issue with it.
 (Though if you are nervous, carry a spare plastic baggie just in case).

 If you wear contacts, note that contact solution is considered a medicine and not a liquid, and you are allowed to bring a full-size bottle!
 Simply pack a brand new, unopened bottle and declare it in security.
+Note, make sure to check medicine and liquid requirements if you will be going through security in another country as they may differ.

 How to Pack Tip #5: Organize Your Accessories